subhnet/chat-app/chat-server/Readme2.md

     * Spring for Websocket

 #### *Why WebSockets?*
-Since it is not possible for Apache Kafka to send the Consumer Messages instantly to client with Classical GET and POST operations.
+Since Apache Kafka cannot send the Consumer Messages instantly to the client with Classical GET and POST operations.
 I performed these operations using WebSockets which provide **full-duplex bidirectional** communication, which means that information can flow from the client to the server and also in the opposite direction simultaneously.
-It is widely used in the chat applications.
+It is widely used in chat applications.

 ### Developing Producer to push messages to Kafka Topic
-First we would have to write a Config class for the Producer.
+First, we would have to write a Config class for the Producer.

 *ProducerConfiguration.java*
 ```java